mikereidnz/pycf/README.rst

 --------------------

 Redhat based systems provide the c++ version of ``nlopt`` via the package manager.
-This means the application has to be linked with g++, which unfortunately fails for the cython extension.
+This means the application has to be linked with the g++ linker, which unfortunately fails for the cython extension.

 The easiest solution to this on a Redhat based system is to compile the library